Jee-El/maze-solver/README.md

     - Everything else is represented with an empty space.

 - Both Depth-First-Algorithm and Breadth-First-Algorithm are implemented and available for use.

+# Requirements to run this project :

+- Python (I tested the project on python 3.9 and 3.11)

+- PyGame